afeins19/Covet/README.md

 # Covet
-an online marketplace for users to buy and sell clothing items made with the Django Framework.
+an online marketplace made with the Django Framework for users to buy and sell clothing items